 - To Do Windows application also supports several accounts: you can switch between accounts in the app.
 So when you work with your customer just can choose to show tasks around that particular customer.

 And finally.
 It is time to create a new profile for the customer in your browser.
 Add a profile, name and icon it properly, and log into Office 365.
 From the browser you can then access SharePoint, Teams and all other content in that tenant.

 Microsoft Teams desktop doesn’t support multiple accounts.
 So in order to use it with customer account you need to sign out of your home organization first.
 I usually keep the desktop client logged into the tenant I have the most meetings with.
 For other accounts I use the browser version of Teams.
 I can chat, participate in team conversations, call, even make video calls or join meetings.
 Some features depend on a browser, but generally you can do almost everything but meetings with most of browsers.
 Chrome supports even video calls and sharing desktop in a meeting.

 If you are working mostly with files in different tenants then learn how to use OneDrive – it will save a loads of your time and make worklife enjoyable.
 Syncing document libraries to your hard drive enables you to work with files even when your Teams and other Office 365 apps are not logged in there.
 I can go a long way in collaboration with just team conversations & chats and using OneDrive because that is the core of information warrior..
 Err..
 Worker.

 In case you are using Teams in your mobile phone, did you know you can add multiple accounts to it?
 That means you can easily switch to another account in mobile Teams and participate in conversations or attend meetings using your phone.

-Adding a new account to your mobile Teams is as easy as going to settings via hamburger menu.
+Adding a new account to your mobile Teams is as easy as going to hamburger menu.
 Adding a new account is at the bottom when you open the hamburger menu.